 Braille Numbers—Internationally Standardised

-Note:When indicating numbers the number sign should be placed before braille numbers to differentiate them from the letter symbols A to J. In Europe the number is always terminated with a space.
-See example below.
+Note:When indicating numbers the number sign should be placed before braille numbers to differentiate them from the letter symbols A to J. See example below.

-Note: A letter sign is required to be inserted between numbers and letters when numbers are immediately followed by letters.
+Note: A letter sign, or grade 1 indicator (⠰) is required to be inserted between numbers and letters when numbers are immediately followed by letters.
 See example below.

 It must be stressed that punctuation, abbreviated characters and accented characters vary from country to country.

 In the artwork creation process, the braille character set to be used should be verified as appropriate for the country in which the medicinal product is sold.
 The Marketing Authorisation Holder (MAH) and packaging supplier must check all braille artwork for current accuracy and relevance.
 The European Braille Guidance area of this website, supported by RNIB and EBU, contains information on European Braille and the braille code pages contain many country specific braille codes.
 The International Blindness Agencies Directory can help to identify braille organisations for each country.